Word Embeddings Are Steers for Language Models: Details of Transferring to Other Language Models

-In order to transfer a \modelname{} from one LM $M_1$ to another LM $M_2$, we notice that \modelname{} essentially adds one term $\mathbf{c}^\top W \mathbf{e}_o$ to the logits, where both $\mathbf{c}$ and $\mathbf{e}_o$ can be viewed as residing in word embedding space.
+To transfer an \modelname{} from one LM $M_1$ to another LM $M_2$, we notice that \modelname{} essentially adds one term $\mathbf{c}^\top W \mathbf{e}_o$ to the logits, where both $\mathbf{c}$ and $\mathbf{e}_o$ can be viewed as residing in word embedding space.
 Therefore, $W$ can be considered as a similarity matrix in $M_1$'s word embedding space.
 To use $W$ in $M_2$, we propose to map $M_2$'s word embedding space to that of $M_1$ before using $W$ as usual.
 The process works in 2 steps.

 First, we identify a linear mapping from $W_2$ to $W_1$'s word embedding space.
 We start with building a list of anchor words.
-Specifically, we select the top 4k words that are shared by both vocabularies.
+Specifically, we select the top 4k words shared by both vocabularies.
 We denote the token embedding matrices as $E_1', E_2'$ respectively.
-Then initialize a mapping $H$ with Gaussian distribution of 1e-3 initial variance, and we apply Adam optimizer 0.01 learning rate for 5k steps.
+Then, we initialize a mapping $H$ with a Gaussian distribution of 1e-3 initial variance, and we apply Adam optimizer 0.01 learning rate for 5k steps.
+Secondly, After acquiring the mapping matrix $H$, we map both the context and embedding vectors to $H\mathbf{c}$ and $H\mathbf{e}_o$, respectively.
+So the additive term for LM $M_2$ is now $\mathbf{c}^\top H^\top WH \mathbf{e}_o$, which is equivalent to using a steer matrix $ H^\top WH$ for the LM $M_2$.